pedramkh8/TrueLayer/README.md

 - Result consist of the return values of the API.
 - Errors which is a list of object, consist of message and type.
 Message is the description of error and type is a unique number for type of errors.

-- The first one Given a Pokemon name, returns standard Pokemon description and additional information.
+- The first one receive a Pokemon name, returns standard Pokemon description and additional information.
    Example EndPoint:
   /HTTP/GET  /pokemon/<pokemon name>

-The result f has 4 field:
+The result field has 4 field:
   - Pokemon's Name  (string)
   - Pokemon's standard description  (string)
   - Pokemon's habitat  (string)
   - Pokemon's status  (a boolean shows that is the pokemon legandary or not)

+- The second one receive a Pokemon name, return translated Pokemon description and other basic information.
+   Example EndPoint:
+   /HTTP/GET  /pokemon/translated/<pokemon name>

+ The result field has 4 field:
+  - Pokemon's Name  (string)
+  - Pokemon's standard description  (string)
+  - Pokemon's habitat  (string)
+  - Pokemon's status  (a boolean shows that is the pokemon legandary or not)

 ## Running Unit Tests
+ You can go to the test explorer window in Visual Studio and push the run button, or run the command "dotnet test" in this path: \TrueLayer\Pokedex.UnitTest